Blog/Industry

 Best for: AI-powered app builder that generates full-stack apps from prompts

-• What I like
+What I like

-• Generates full apps from prompts
+• Generates full apps from a prompt

-• Comes with database schema, auth, and API scaffolding
+• Prebuilt database schemas, auth, and APIs

-• What I do not like
+What I don’t like

-• Less flexible for unconventional architecture choices
+• Less flexible for unconventional architectures

-• Can feel limited for heavier enterprise workflows
+• Not ideal for advanced enterprise workflows

 3. GitHub Codespaces

-• What I like
+What I like

-• Cloud dev environments spin up fast
+• Instant cloud dev environments

-• What I do not like
+What I don’t like

-• Can feel heavier than needed for very small projects
+• Can feel heavy for small projects

 4. CodeSandbox

-Best for: Quick browser-based web development
+Best for: Quick browser-based web IDE

-• What I like
+What I like

-• Good live preview and collaboration features
+• Live previews and collaboration

-• What I do not like
+What I don’t like

-• Less suitable for larger production apps
+• Not ideal for full-stack production apps

 5. Ona (formerly Gitpod)

-• What I like
+What I like

-• Preconfigured isolated environments
+• Isolated, preconfigured environments

-• What I do not like
+What I don’t like

-• Can be overkill for small solo projects
+• Complex setup for small projects

 6. Codeanywhere

-Best for: Flexible container-based cloud IDE usage
+Best for: Flexible container-based cloud IDE

-• What I like
+What I like

-• Containerized environments
+• Containerized development environments

-• What I do not like
+What I don’t like

-• Interface can feel busy
+• UI can feel cluttered

-• Some important features are behind paid tiers
+• Some features require paid tiers

 7. eesel AI

-Best for: AI-powered support and knowledge assistants
+Best for: AI-powered support and knowledge bots

-• What I like
+What I like

-• Learns from docs and support materials
+• Learns from past tickets and docs

-• What I do not like
+What I don’t like

 8. Cursor

-Best for: AI IDEs with deep codebase awareness
+Best for: AI IDE with codebase-aware intelligence

-• What I like
+What I like

-• What I do not like
+What I don’t like

 9. Glide

-• What I like
+What I like

-• Built-in auth and templates
+• Comes with auth and templates

-• What I do not like
+What I don’t like

-• Limited customization for complex workflows
+• Limited customization for advanced workflows

-• Advanced products often need external integrations
+• Data-heavy apps may need external integrations

 10. Bolt.new

-• What I like
+What I like

-• What I do not like
+What I don’t like

-• Less suited to non-technical users
+• Complex for non-technical users

 11. Coder

-• What I like
+What I like

-• Host on cloud or on-prem
+• Host anywhere: cloud or on-prem

-• Strong governance and environment management
+• Centralized environment management

-• What I do not like
+What I don’t like

 12. Shipper.now

-• What I like
+What I like

-• What I do not like
+What I don’t like

 13. Lovable

-• What I like
+What I like

-• Good for small teams and first AI app experiments
+• Friendly for small teams

-• What I do not like
+What I don’t like

-• Manual setup is still needed for some real-world systems
+• Manual setup needed for auth/payments

-14. v0 by Vercel
+14. V0 by Vercel

-Best for: Fast AI-generated front-end UI work
+Best for: Fast AI-generated frontends

-• What I like
+What I like

-• Great for Tailwind and Next.js workflows
+• Tailwind + Next.js support

-• What I do not like
+What I don’t like

 15. Windsurf

-Best for: AI-assisted coding with local-style workflows
+Best for: Local AI-assisted coding

-• What I like
+What I like

-• What I do not like
+What I don’t like

-• Still assumes fairly strong coding skills
+• Assumes strong coding knowledge

 16. GitHub Copilot

-• What I like
+What I like

-• Deep editor integration
+• Seamless IDE integration

-• What I do not like
+What I don’t like

 17. JetBrains + Junie

-• What I like
+What I like

-• What I do not like
+What I don’t like

 18. Base44